juanjin-dev/juanjin-dev.github.io/_posts/Learning Zephyr/2025-02-11-lz-000-before-starting-zephyr.md

 ### 2.1 Building a Sample Application

 You are now in the Zephyr python virtual environment, An environment variable named `$ZEPHYR_BASE` indicates where's the Zephyr kernel at.
-If you find it annoying to have to enter the Python virtual environment every time, set your shell alias like `alias zenv="source /path/to/zephyr-env/bin/activate"`.
+If you find it annoying to have to enter the Python virtual environment every time, set your shell alias like `alias zenv="source /path/to/zephyr-env/bin/activate; source /path/to/zephyrproject/zephyr/zephyr-env.sh"`.

 Look around the Zephyr kernel directory.
 You see the `samples` directory?
 If you have problems to code applications or don't know use cases of modules, Get helped from the samples.
 There are several basic samples like blinking LEDs at `samples/basic`.

 We're now gonna build the `samples/basic/blinky` application.
-The official guide uses the `west build` command, but I rather prefer usnig `cmake`.
+The official guide uses the `west build` command, but I rather prefer using `cmake`.
 Build with the following commands.

 ```
 cd $ZEPHYR_BASE